How to Make a Crisco Pie Crust

 Some of the links below are affiliate links, which means I earn a small commission at no cost to you if you click and finalize an order.
 As an Amazon Associate, I earn from qualifying purchases.

 Tired of dull, lifeless pie crust?
 Ready for something that’s tasty, easy, and goes with every pie you make?
-Then a homemade Crisco pie crust is just what you need.
+Then this homemade Crisco pie crust recipe is just what you need.

 A homemade Crisco pie crust is the perfect way to take your pies from dull shells to the life of the party.
 This family recipe uses a few simple ingredients and no fancy equipment to produce a great, versatile crust.
 We’ve been using it for generations for all our pie needs – hopefully you will too!